Home

 Mirtazapine

-seems to be an effective appetite stimulant in cats, which
+seems to be an effective appetite stimulant in cats, and

 may assist with weight gain.
 Indeed,

-Mirataz, the transdermal version of mirtazapine recently approved for
+Mirataz, the transdermal version of mirtazapine approved for

 use in cats, describes itself as a weight gain medication rather than as an